 Pharmaceutical Chemistry Graduate Programs

-Students with bachelor’s or master’s degrees in chemistry, pharmacy, the biological sciences, material sciences, chemical engineering or related disciplines are encouraged to seek admission.
-Except under unusual circumstances, we review and accept candidates for admission to fall semester only.
-All required materials must be received before the department can begin to consider your application.
+Students with a bachelor level degree or a master’s degree in chemistry, pharmacy, the biological sciences, material sciences, chemical engineering or related disciplines are encouraged to seek admission to our program.
+Except under unusual circumstances, we review and accept candidates for admission into the fall semester only.
+All information must be delivered to us before we can begin to consider your application.
 Entering students are expected to be competent in basic principles of organic chemistry, physical chemistry and two semesters of calculus equivalent to KU MATH 121/122.

 The University of Kansas